 Shouldn’t I exercise my back instead of my legs?

 Not really.
-The connection between using your leg muscles and the health of your back matters!
-The driving factor for lunges and back pain is with your HIPS and LEGS.
+Using your leg muscles more matters!
+The biggest factor for lunges and pain relief is with your HIPS and LEGS.

 In fact, it is a big mistake to strengthen your back as your first option because it is already tense and most likely strong enough.
-It’s the rest of you that is the problem!
-The Lunge aids to provide stability and support needed for your hip and pelvis.
+It’s the rest of your body that is the problem!
+The Lunge aids gives you stability and support needed for your hip and pelvis.

-Did you find that you may have cringed at the thought of having to lunge to help your pain?
-Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have back pain because of your neglect.
-It may sound mean to say it but it’s the truth.
+Did you find that you may have cringed at the thought of having to do it to help stop your pain?
+Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have found your cause.
+It may sound harsh but it’s the truth.

 Remember this rule!
-The more active and stable your hip and pelvis are, the more stable your lower back will be.
+The more active and stable your hip and pelvis are, the more stable your spine will be.

-By exercising with lunges, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.
+By exercising this way, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.

 The time that you had to lunge but didn’t want to

-However, by adding lunges to your daily routine, you will be able to perform ALL activities more effectively, efficiently and with more power.
+However, by adding it to your daily routine, you will be able to perform ALL activities more effectively, efficiently and with more power.

 Almost every exercise and activity requires the healthy movement and power that lunges provide.

-Any activity that requires you to lower your body closer to the ground should incorporate lunges or squats at the very least.
-In fact, we can avoid back injuries from many daily activities at home and away.
+Any activity that requires you to lower your body closer to the ground should incorporate this action at the very least.
+In fact, we can avoid these injuries from many daily activities at home and away.

-Back pain is more frequent when you don’t train your body to lunge as you bend down.
+The pain only becomes more frequent when you don’t train your body to use your legs as you bend down.
 Most of us would rather lean over or bend forward instead of bending at the knees and hips.
-You can avoid back spasms by avoiding this bad habit.
+You can avoid spasms by avoiding this bad habit.

-If you do not have symptoms of back pain, your desire to bend at the knees or hips is even less frequent.
+If you do not have any symptoms of discomfort, your desire to bend at the knees or hips is even less frequent.
 It almost seems as if we would rather expend the least amount of energy when we lean over.

 If this is the case, then lunging would be less preferred than bending.
 This, of course, comes at the expense of your lumbar discs, since bending causes the most injury of all possible movements.
 After repeating this mechanically poor movement hundreds or thousands of time over many years, back spasm, disc bulge, rupture, and degeneration are very likely to occur.
 A sure sign of this problem is pain in the morning.